 The electrode measures the electrical activity of the retina in response to light.
 A light flashes, and the electrical response travels from the electrode to a TV-like screen, where it can be viewed and recorded.
 The normal response pattern has waves called A and B.

-The doctor will take the readings in normal room light and then again in the dark, after allowing 20 minutes for your eyes to adjust.
+The provider will take the readings in normal room light and then again in the dark, after allowing 20 minutes for your eyes to adjust.

 How to Prepare for the Test